binkley/homebrewery-files/witch.md

   You catch their attention and hold it fast; a story, a look, or a song makes the world fall away for them.

 - **Speak with Plants** <br>
-  Whisper to leaves and roots; the green things of the world murmur back, gossiping about what they&rsquo;ve seen.
+  Whisper to leaves and roots; the green things of the world murmur back, gossiping about what they heard.

+\page

 - **Phantasmal Force** <br>
   A hallucination so real it can hurt.
 Fear, shame, fire, or memory might be what the target conjures.